mynameisjohn/PyLiaison/README.md

 ### Objects and Classes

-A pyl::Object is meant to behave similarly to a PyObject, which is the general purpose type used to contain just about every variable available within the python interpreted.
-They own a std::shared_ptr to the object, meaning the object will stay alive for as long as it is passed around.
-This holds true for objects declared in the interprer as well
+A pyl::Object is meant to behave similarly to a PyObject, which is the general purpose type used to contain just about every variable available within the python interpreter.
+They own a std::shared_ptr to the object, meaning the object will stay alive for as long as it is passed around (like a mutable python object.)

 If I were to declare a Foo instance f in this script, I could store it in C++ inside a pyl::Object